puppetlabs/puppetlabs-pe_databases/README.md

   - The node_check_ins table is TRUNCATED from the pe-classifier database to keep the size down
 2. A weekly reindex and vacuum analyze run on all databases
 3. Slightly better default settings for PE PostgreSQL

+## Usage

+In order to use this module, you will need to classify the database node (normally the Master of Masters or the Master in Monolithic installations, or the PuppetDB node in Split/LEI installations) with the `pe_databases` class.
+One way to do this is to create a new Node Group in the Console, and pin the node in question to it, after which you can use this node group to apply the class.
+Alternatively if you are not using an external PostgresDB, using the `PE PuppetDB` Node group to add the class to the database node may be easier.

+It is not recommended to use the `PE Master` Node Group as this will likely cause errors if there are Compile Masters in your infrastructure.
+This is because if the class is applied to a node with no database on it, the catalog compilation will fail.

 ## Items you may want to configure